Habbie/hello-dns/README.md

 the AAAA record of smtp.ietf.org will return..  nothing.
 This is because the node 'smtp.ietf.org' does exist, and processing ends there.
 The wildcard match will not proceed to the '*' entry.

+Wildcards synthesize new answers.
+This means that, unless explicitly queried, no '*.ietf.org' record will be served.
+Instead, a 'www.ietf.org' record is created on the fly.

 ### Truncation
 Without implementing the optional EDNS protocol extension, all UDP responses